jiangyi15/tf-pwa/checks/resolution/READMD.md

 A simple examples for testing resolution.

+1. gen_toy.py

-1. gen_toy.py generate toy data
+   generate toy data

+2. gauss_sample.py / gauss_random.py

-2. gauss_sample.py using data to generate gauss point of data
+   using data to generate gauss point of data

+3. ../../fit.py

-3. ../../fit.py fit data
+   fit data

+4. plot_resolution.py

-4. plot_resolution.py plot fit with resolution
+   plot fit with resolution

-Or use
+Or use following command to run all scripts

 ```
 ./run_all.sh